 A cosy winter retreat

-When families imagine the snowy winter landscape of Lapland, they no doubt picture that wooden cabin tucked amongst the trees – the windows emitting a cosy inviting glow and smoke from the fire blowing merrily from the chimney.
+When families imagine the snowy winter landscape of Lapland, they no doubt picture a snow-covered wooden cabin tucked amongst the trees – the windows emitting a cosy inviting glow and smoke from the fire blowing merrily from the chimney.

-In many of our destinations, this image can also very much be the reality and we have a range of log cabin based holidays for families to choose from.
+In many of our destinations, this image can be a reality and we have a range of log cabin-based holidays for families to choose from.

 As well as their obvious charm, log cabins are a great base for families that want their own private space away from the main hotel building.

-They have a sense of adventure and escapism too and, after a day of activities in the snow, they are a lovely place to return too, relaxing in comfy chairs or (in some cabins) by the wood burning fire or in the private sauna.
+They offer a sense of adventure and escapism too and, after a day of activities in the snow, they are a lovely place to return to, relaxing in comfy chairs or (in some cabins) by the wood burning fire or in the private sauna.
 They give you the chance to have your own little ‘home from home’ during your stay.

 For families, cabins also have the added benefit of additional amenities that might not be available in hotel rooms, such as small kitchenettes with fridges, microwaves and tea and coffee making facilities that can often make travelling with children a little easier.About Log Cabins